 The District is governed by a seven member Board of Commissioners (the "Commission"), appointed by the County of Santa Clara (the "County") Board of Supervisors for four-year terms, pursuant to the provisions of the Health and Safety Code Section 13884.
 Appointments to the Commission are made to provide for equal representation on the basis of population, as between residents of incorporated and unincorporated territories, respectively.
-The Commissioner must be a resident of the District.
+A Commissioner must be a resident of the District.
 Commissioners are subject to removal for cause.
 The County Board of Supervisors delegates all of its powers to the Commission to manage the affairs of the District; provided, however, that the Commission shall not initiate litigation without the prior approval of the Board of Supervisors.

 The District is considered a component unit of the County and the District's financial statements are blended into the County's financial statements.
-The Commission is composed of the following as of June 30, 2013:
+The Commission is composed of the following as of June 30, 2014:

-Term Expires
+Term Expires Dec.

-Dec.
 31

-Bob Johnson, President 2015

-Duffy Price, Vice-President 2016
+Duffy Price, President 2016

+Debbie Dexter, Vice-President 2016

 Berin Fank 2014

-Owen Halliday (county) 2016
+Melvin Vaughn 2014

 Rich Larsen 2016

-Robert Stutz 2013

-Vacant (county) 2014
+Gary Waldeck 2017

+Bob Johnson 2015